7 tips to set and achieve your goals

 If getting to a goal feels like a slog, then don’t make it a goal.
 You should enjoy the process as much as possible.

-Ask yourself, how can I make this process more enjoyable
+Ask yourself, how can I make this process more enjoyable?

 Maybe that means bringing a friend or two along with you for the process or sharing your progress with a community.